martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 The same technique can be used to cause two victims to both believe they are talking to the attacker when they are talking to each other.

-In a related attack, a single call using WebRTC identity can be attacked so that it produces the same outcome.
-This attack does not require concurrent calls.
+In a related attack, a single call using WebRTC or SIP identity can be attacked so that it produces the same outcome.
+This attack does not depend on concurrent call initiation.

 ## Limits on Attack Feasibility {#limits}